-If your computer includes an infrared port, you can use it to provide serial communication between the computer and other infrared devices, such as printers or other computers.
+You can use the infrared port to provide serial communication between the computer and other infrared devices, such as printers or other computers.

 By default, the infrared port is not enabled, so you must enable it before you can use it.